 The Left Brain Personified

-To oversimplify Dr. McGilChrist's work, if we were to personify the left brain, it may be like that someone who
+To oversimplify Dr. McGilChrist's work, if we were to personify the left brain, it would be like a person who -

 - Has narrowly focus attention as opposed to a broader and more flexible mode of attention.